• Home

 What is an LLM?

 An LLM, or large language model, is a general-purpose AI text generator.
-It's what's behind the scenes of all AI chatbots and AI writing generators.
+It's what's behind the scenes of all AI chatbots, AI writing generators, and most other AI-powered features like summarized search answers.

 LLMs are supercharged auto-complete.
 Stripped of fancy interfaces and other workarounds, what they do is take a prompt and generate an answer using a string of plausible follow-on text.
 The chatbots built on top of LLMs aren't looking for keywords so they can answer with a canned response—instead, they're doing their best to understand what's being asked and reply appropriately.